Eridu Genesis: In Eridu Genesis

 Before the missing section, the gods have decided to send a flood to destroy humanity.
 Enki, equivalent of Babylonian Ea, warns Ziusudra, the ruler of Shuruppak, to build a large boat, whereby the construction manual has also been lost.

 When the tablet resumes, it describes the flood.
 A terrible storm rages for seven days and nights.
 "The huge boat had been tossed about on the great waters."
 Then Utu (Sun) appears and Ziusudra opens a window, prostrates himself, and sacrifices an ox and a sheep.

-After another break, the text resumes with the flood apparently over, and Ziusudra prostrating himself before An (Sky) and Enlil (Lordbreath), who give him "breath eternal" for "preserving the animals and the seed of mankind".
+After another break, the text resumes with the flood apparently over, and Ziusudra prostrating himself before the sky god An and the wind-god Enlil, who give him "breath eternal" for "preserving the animals and the seed of mankind".
 The remainder is lost.

 The Epic of Ziusudra adds an element at lines 258–261 not found in other versions, that after the river flood "king Ziusudra ... they caused to dwell in the land of the country of Dilmun, the place where the sun rises".
 In this version of the story, Ziusudra's boat floats down the Euphrates river into the Persian Gulf (rather than up onto a mountain, or up-stream to Kish).
 The Sumerian word KUR in line 140 of the Gilgamesh flood myth was interpreted to mean "mountain" in Akkadian, although in Sumerian, KUR means "mountain" but also "land", especially a foreign country, as well as "the Underworld".

 Historical context

-Some modern scholars including Kim San-hae believe the Sumerian deluge story corresponds to localized river flooding at Shuruppak (modern Tell Fara, Iraq) and various other cities as far north as Kish, as revealed by a layer of riverine sediments, radiocarbon dated to c.
+Some modern scholars including Kim San-hae believe the Sumerian deluge story corresponds to localized river flooding at Shuruppak (now Tell Fara, Iraq) and various other cities as far north as Kish, as revealed by a layer of riverine sediments, radiocarbon dated to c.
 2900 BCE, which interrupt the continuity of settlement.
 Polychrome pottery from the Jemdet Nasr period (c.
 3000–2900 BCE) was discovered immediately below this Shuruppak flood stratum.
-None of the predynastic antediluvian rulers have been verified as historical by archaeological excavations, epigraphical inscriptions or otherwise, but the Sumerians purported them to have lived in the mythical era before the great deluge.
+None of the antediluvian rulers has been verified as historical by archaeological excavations and inscriptions, but the Sumerians purported them to have lived in the mythical era before the great deluge.